thomasverelst/blockcopy-video-processing-pytorch/README.md

 * [Pedestrian detection (Pedestron)](./Pedestron/): integration of BlockCopy in Pedestron for pedestrian detection.
 More difficult to install as it requires CUDA compilation.
 * [Semantic segmentation](./semantic_segmentation/): example implementation of BlockCopy with a semantic segmentation backbone, although semantic segmentation is not an optimal application since every region has changing outputs.
 Easier to understand and install.

+Coming later:

+* more documentation in the codebase and implementation
+* code improvements for better analysis and debugging
+* more efficient code with less overhead
+* improved semantic segmentation model

 ## Installation
 This code requires an NVIDIA CUDA-capable GPU (no CPU support), with a recent Pytorch version and CuPy: